 60 Of The Best Things In Life Are Free

-Over the years it has been reinforced in my own life that “physical things” only bring us short-term joy.
-I’ve learned that activities with family and friends, or even some quiet time alone doing things we love, brings lasting happiness as we fill our bucket with memories.
-That’s why I wanted to write about 60 Of The Best Things In Life Are Free-Do Not Miss These.
+Over the years, it has been reinforced in my own life that “physical things” only bring us short-term joy.
+I’ve learned that activities with family and friends, or even some quiet time alone doing things we love, bring lasting happiness as we fill our bucket with memories.
+I wanted to write about 60 Of The Best Things In Life Are Free to help remind us how blessed we are.
+Do Not Miss These.

 I hope I’ve touched a pleasant nerve and that you’ll have fun when you enjoy reading and then doing some of them.
-It seems like every time I go to the grocery store the prices have jumped again.
-I really don’t know how people are able to feed their families with the prices so high for groceries.
-Because the food we need to eat is becoming more expensive we all have had to cut back in other areas of our budgets.
+Every time I go to the grocery store, the prices seem to increase.
+I don’t know how people can feed their families when grocery prices are so high.
+Because the food we need to eat is becoming more expensive, we all have had to cut back in other areas of our budgets.

-As we approach the Christmas holidays and are tempted to spoil those we love, and maybe ourselves too, we really need to evaluate our priorities and see if all those gifts are worth all the shopping time and strain on the budget.
-Consider how you spend your time and money and see if some of these things aren’t worth considering as you show love for those you care about.
+As we approached the Christmas holidays and were tempted to spoil those we love, and maybe ourselves too, hopefully, we were able to evaluate our priorities and see if all those gifts were worth all the shopping time and strain on the budget.
+Consider how you spend your time and money and see if some of these things aren’t as important to consider when we have other ways to show love for those we care about.

 60 Of The Best Things In Life Are Free